TheJumpCloud/support/PowerShell/JumpCloud Module/Docs/Set-JCUser.md

 ### -ByID
 Use the -ByID parameter when the UserID is being passed over the pipeline to the Set-JCUser function.
 The -ByID SwitchParameter will set the ParameterSet to 'ByID' which will increase the function speed and performance.
-You cannot use this with the 'RemoveAttribute' Parameter
+You cannot use this with the 'RemoveCustomAttribute' Parameter

 ```yaml
 Type: System.Management.Automation.SwitchParameter